 It’s Halloween, and some might say: “What an excellent day for an exorcism …”

-It has been almost 40 years since The Exorcist started terrifying moviegoers, and despite countless imitators and special-effects advancements it remains a deeply disturbing cinematic experience.
+It has been nearly 40 years since The Exorcist started terrifying moviegoers, and despite countless imitators and special-effects advancements made over that time, the 1973 film remains unparalleled as a terrifying and disturbing cinematic experience.

-Stories from the making of the 1973 film are almost as unsettling.
+Stories from how it was made are almost as unsettling.